The Masked Singer (Belgian TV series)

 The Masked Singer is a Belgian reality singing competition television series based on the Masked Singer franchise which originated from the South Korean version of the show King of Mask Singer.
-It premiered on VTM on 18 September 2020, and is hosted by Niels Destadsbader.
+It premiered on VTM on 18 September 2020.
+The first two series were hosted by Niels Destadsbader.
 The winner of the first series was Sandra Kim.
 The winner of the second series was Camille Dhont.
+The third and fourth series are hosted by Jens Dendoncker.
+Aaron Blommaert and Francisco Schuster won the following seasons.

 The second series premiered 14 January 2022 and ended on 18 March 2022.
 The third season started 3 January 2023.
 A live concert was announced.
+A fourth season started in the fall of 2024.

+The program was the best-watched program in Flanders in 2020, 2022 and 2023.
+The fifth season was launched in fall 2025.

 Format

 The Belgian series followed the format of the South Korean version it was based on.

 The series was a singing competition.
 Contestants had to sing and perform songs, and compete in duels against each other.
 The studio audience could vote for the best performance, giving this singer a pass for the next round.
 Singers who lost the duels had to face the jury and the studio audience again, until one singer remained.
 That singer had to leave the competition.

 The singers were masked.
 The singers didn't wear masks only but specially made costumes that hide their faces and bodies completely.
 The real identity of the singer was masked and the singer received a new identity of the costume he was wearing.
 The singers looked like the character, behaved like the character and were named as the character.
 The voice of the singer was changed into the characters voice by using a voice changer.
 Only during the singing performance, the true voice of the singer could be heard.

 The series was a guessing game.
 The judges and the home audience had to guess the true identity of the masked singers.
 Throughout the series, they got clues of the identity by the hints the singer gave during the pretaped mini-movies or after his performance.
 Sometimes there were clues hidden in the costumes.